Flag of Oman

-The State flag of Oman (علم عُمان) consists of a horizontal tricolor of white, red and green with a vertical red stripe on the left that contains the national emblem of Oman (Khanjar and two swords).
+The national flag of Oman (علم عُمان) consists of two horizontal stripes of upper white and lower green, separated by a red horizontal "T" shape in the centre that contains the national emblem of Oman (crossed swords over a khanjar, a traditional curved dagger).

-Until 1975, Oman used the plain red banner of the indigenous people.
-In 1970, the Sultan introduced a complete new set of national flags.
-Bands of green and white were added to the fly, and the national emblem, the badge of the Albusaidi Dynasty, was placed in the canton.
-This depicts crossed swords over a khanjar, a traditional curved dagger.
 White has been associated historically with the Imam, the religious leader of Oman, and at times the political rival to the ruling Sultan.
 It also symbolizes peace.
 Green is traditionally associated with the Jabal al-Akdar, or "Green Mountains," which lie toward the north of the country.
 Red is a common color in Gulf state flags.
 The national emblem is said to date back to the 18th century.
 A curved dagger is fastened over a pair of crossed swords.
-An ornate horsebit links the weapons.
+An ornate horsebit links the weapons and culture.

+Meaning behind the colours

+History

+Until 1970, Oman used the plain red banner of the indigenous people.
+After Sultan Qaboos bin Said overthrew his father in the 1970 coup, he introduced a new national flag and set of ensigns.
+The simple red flag of Muscat and Oman was modified by addition of white and green bands to the fly, and the national emblem, the badge of the Al Bu Said dynasty, was placed in the canton.

 Between 1970 and 1995, the size of the middle band of the triband was slimmer than the other two, making up approximately one fifth of its height, the other bands two-fifths.

+On 25 April 1995, the flag's proportions were changed from 3:4 to 1:2.

+On 22 May 2004, the flag's proportions were changed to 4:7.

+Other flags

-The naval ensign shows an azure (blue) field, with the Oman in the canton or top-left quarter and the naval service emblem in the fly.
+The naval ensign shows an azure (blue) field, with the flag of Oman in the canton and the naval service emblem in the fly.

 The standard of the Sultan of Oman is red with a green border whose width is about one-sixth of the height of the flag, surrounded by a red border of about the same width.
 It bears the country's emblem as a charge in the center, colored gold.